Security Checklists

 Step-by-step checklists you can run before launch · from platform-specific lists to full 25-point web app audits.

-- Supabase Security Checklist: Protect Your Database in Production · Supabase is not secure by default: you must enable RLS on every table (the anon key is public, so tables without policies are open to anyone), keep the service role key out of frontend code, enable email confirmation and leaked-password protection, lock storage buckets with policies, and restrict Edge Function CORS to your domain.
+• Supabase Security Checklist: Protect Your Database in Production · Supabase is not secure by default because the anon key is public; you must enable Row Level Security (RLS) on every table to prevent unauthorized access.
+To protect production apps, keep the service_role key server-side, enforce email confirmation, enable leaked-password protection, and restrict Edge Function CORS to your domain.

-- Claude Code Security Checklist: Ship Agent-Written Code Safely · Secure Claude Code by securing the session: keep auto-approval off for shell commands, deny-rule .env files so secrets never enter the context, treat everything the agent reads as a potential prompt-injection vector, review every diff before committing, vet MCP servers for source and scope, and scan the deployed app when the work ships.
+• Claude Code Security Checklist: Ship Agent-Written Code Safely · Secure Claude Code by securing the session: keep auto-approval off for shell commands, use deny-rules for .env files so secrets never enter the context, treat external content as a potential prompt-injection vector, and always scan the deployed app to catch configuration drift and exposed secrets.

 Browse other categories: Platform Security Guides · Vulnerabilities & Fixes · Database & API Security · Comparisons & Reviews · Speed & Performance · AI Coding Security · Security Fundamentals